BlockchainCommons/torgap/Docs/FAQ.md

 ### How is Torgap Used in the Gordian System?

+Currently, there are two Torgaps in the Gordian system, as shown in the app map, above.
+The mobile Gordian Wallet and the full-node Gordian Server are connected by a Torgap.
+There is also a Torgap between the Gordian Wallet and our first microservice, the Spotbit pricing server.

 ### What is QuickConnect?

+The QuickConnect API is a simple specification for linking a Bitcoin hidden service with a wallet client using a URL and an associated scannable QR code.
+It's used in the Gordian system to create the Torgap between the Gordian Wallet and a full node such as the Gordian Server.

 ### What Are the Advantages of Using Torgap in Gordian?

+Creating a Torgap between your Wallet and your full-node ensures that no one can see that you're interacting with the Bitcoin network.
+It also helps to protect your keys: the Gordian system secures your bitcoins with a 2-of-3 multi-sig, with one key on your server and one in your wallet.
+Thanks to the non-correlation of Torgaps, finding one key tells an attacker nothing about where the other key is located.

+Tor has traditionally ben an underused option for Bitcoin, but an option nonetheless: it's built into Bitcoin Core.
+However, the same can't be said for other Bitcoin services.
+In particular, pricing services were a strong vulnerability because there was no easy way to look up Bitcoin prices via Tor.
+The Torgap to Spotbit introduces that possibility for the first time, ensuring the total _service anonymity_ of your Bitcoin usage.

 ### How is Torgap Used with DIDs & VCs?

 ### What are the Advantages of Using Torgap with DIDs & VCs?

 ## Torgap Futures